 The Rise of Social Media Shills and Fake Accounts

 Twitter’s rules on the issue of buying and selling Twitter accounts are murky at best, and its enforcement of the rules inconsistent, so there is a thriving gray market dealing in sales of Twitter accounts.
 Most of these accounts are created from reams of free email accounts, given simple handles like @KNP2BP (whom we’ll visit in a moment), and parked until they are needed or sold.
-Depending on their age and whether or not they already have a following, Twitter accounts sell for anywhere from a penny apiece to 70 cents each (in U.S. dollars).
+Depending on their age and whether or not they already have a following, Twitter accounts sell for anywhere from a penny apiece per follower to 70 cents per follower (in U.S. dollars).

 In fact, there are now sites that advertise and sell “aged” accounts — that’s right, they age them like wine.
 This prevents the account from looking as though it were just created, which is particularly useful, one would imagine, for political campaigns where you want your propaganda accounts to look like solid American citizens who’ve been around for awhile and who have just suddenly acquired a keen grassroots passion for their candidate.